ChenGarry/GAM150_ArcaneEscape/README.md

 ![Product Name Screen Shot][product-screenshot]

 This project is my first custom engine game project.
-I learned how object oriented game engine communicat and execute amoung its systems.
+I learned how object oriented game engine communicate and execute among its systems.

 The game is a "single player 2D pixel art side-scrolling fantasy action-platformer with puzzle-like elements including multiple spells interacting with environment."